avkliskova/sverona.github.io/content/thesis/Lie theory.md

 So, from a semisimple Lie algebra (and a choice of Cartan subalgebra,) we have obtained a root system.
 It turns out that the root system so obtained depends only on the choice of Lie algebra.
-See [Humphreys 1972]{{% sidenote %}}James E. Humphreys. *Introduction to Lie algebras and representation theory.* Springer-Verlag, 1972.{{% /sidenote %}}.
+See [Humphreys 1972].

 The next sections explore further the correspondence between semisimple Lie algebras and root systems.